patrickmineault/codebook/decoupled.myst.md

 ## What does spaghetti code look like?

-I wanted to find an example of real-life spaghetti code, without being mean-spirited. `wave_clus` is a piece of software that runs in Matlab which is very useful to neuroscientists, and which I've personally use and appreciated: it's used to tease out signals from different neurons.
+I wanted to find an example of real-life spaghetti code, without being mean-spirited. `wave_clus` is a piece of software that runs in Matlab which is very useful to neuroscientists, and which I've personally use and appreciated.
+It's used to tease out signals from different neurons.
 Here's [an excerpt from real code from a function](://github.com/csn-le/wave_clus/blob/master/wave_clus.m#L964):

 ```matlab
 function isi_reject_button_Callback(hObject, eventdata, handles,developer_mode)